Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-activism.html.markdown

 You wrote a song which became a bit of a Grow anthem.
 Can you tell us a bit about the lyrics and the inspiration behind the song?

-Cold the hearts of our foe but bold are the warriors Swords drawn carry on, carry on, carry on til your armour is torn Hold this line, this sacred grove, the elders that we call home, we call home, Long we sat here hearing their elder song
+> > *Cold the hearts of our foe but bold are the warriors
+> > Swords drawn carry on, carry on, carry on til your armour is torn
+> > Hold this line, this sacred grove, the elders that we call home, we call home,
+> > Long we sat here hearing their elder song
-Now only axes shall sing
+> > Now only axes shall sing*

 #### Sel

 It's about the excitement of Grow Heathrow, the sacred aspect, the ritual aspect of living in the woods, the courage of my friends.
-We were eco warriors, we were fighting.
+We were eco-warriors, we were fighting.
 The song ends with ‘now only axes shall sing’ which is a metaphor for the woods being chopped down.
 But we fought it and the legend lives on.

 #### Rachel